emilwall/exjobb/README.md

 Rationales and Approaches for Automated Testing of JavaScript and Standard ML
 ===========================

+Previous titles:
-Previous title: How to test your JavaScript
+- How to test your JavaScript
-Before that: Benefits and Practices for Javascript Testing
+- Benefits and Practices for Javascript Testing

 This repository contains specification, report and other material related to my thesis on JS and SML testing.